Skip to Content

 2. Audit Examination

-3. Post Audit and Exit Conference Process
+3. Post Audit & Exit Conference Process

 Upon completion of the examination, the NYDTF sales tax auditor will issue a Statement of Proposed Audit Change detailing any sales and use tax adjustments.
 The auditor may hold an exit conference to review the audit report with you and your representative.
 This conference is an opportunity to address initial concerns with the audit report by providing supplemental documentation or explaining problems with the auditor’s methods.